 Benefits of whistleblowing:

-Increases the image of the organisation: Company’s commitment towards following theethical code of conductincreases the image of the organisation outside.
+•Increases the image of the organization: Company’s commitment towards following the ethics and code of conduct increases the image and reputation of the organization outside.

 •Advance the management: The whistle blowing policy ensures that the Management which adheres to moral standards will be successful always.

 Barriers to whistleblowing:

 1. Resistance from Senior management: Many organizations have whistleblowing policy but it is not followed and implemented well within the organization.

 2. Cultural Obstacle: This type of obstacle arises when the environment of the organisation does not motivate employees to raise their concern fearlessly.

 3. Employee union resistance: Where the trade unions are functional in the organizations they generally do not promote voice raising against any breach of contract and conduct.

 4. Employee Fear of Retaliation: employees are scared and hesitate in reporting any whistleblowing activity as people in higher authority may take revenge on them.